 Seth Geffner is from Southern California and a proud supporter of the LA Kings and LA Dodgers (we don’t hold it against him).
 He graduated from the University of Arizona in 1996 and then attended graduate schools at the University of Michigan and Sonoma State University where he earned his Master’s in Counseling.
 Seth is married to a special education elementary school teacher in Santa Rosa City Schools, and they have two children.
-Their son attends middle school while their daughter attends a local elementary school.
+Their son attends SRHS while their daughter attends SRMS.
 Seth has been a counselor at SRHS since 2003.

 Kris Bertsch-Rydell is from the San Joaquin Valley (Modesto to be more exact).
 Kris grew up a “farm girl” and still loves the smell and feel of freshly tilled dirt.
 Kris graduated from UC Santa Barbara in 1989 with a BA in History and a BA in Black Studies as well as a Coaching Credential.
-Once she moved to Sonoma County she then earned her Master’s Degree from Sonoma State in 1994.
-Kris is remarried and has a combined family of 8.
-She has three grown daughters, all of which graduated from SRHS and were "Panthers from the Start."
+Once she moved to Sonoma County she then earned her Master’s Degree in Counseling from Sonoma State in 1994.
+Her children have ALL graduated from SRHS and were "Panthers from the Start."
 This experience assists her in working with not only students but SRHS parents, as well.
 Kris was a college athlete and two of her daughters were/are college student athletes.
 She has a lot of knowledge and experience working with student athletes and the NCAA eligibility system.
 Kris began her counseling career at Piner High school in 1993.
 Kris has been at SRHS, off and on, since 1995.